fernandoavf7/Java-Applied-Theory/README.md

 # Java-Applied-Theory
-Here I practice the basic and advance Java theory such as:
+Here I practice the basic and advanced Java theory such as:

 - primitive data types
 - enums